-SPECIAL ADMISSION - HIGH SCHOOL STUDENTS
+EARLY COLLEGE ADMISSION - HIGH SCHOOL STUDENTS

-Currently enrolled high school students may apply for special admission for dual-credit courses.
-In other words, students can earn college credit AND meet high school graduation requirements.
-These dually enrolled students may enroll in no more than 6 college level credits per term, before completion of High School requirements.
+The Early College program provides the opportunity for students currently enrolled in high school to enroll in dual-credit (i.e., students can earn college credit AND meet high school graduation requirements) or college credit courses.
 Students need to provide the following documentation:

-- A complete NICC admission package is filed with the Registrar Office - A dual credit form with required signatures filed with the Registrar Office - Completion of placement testing meeting minimum requirements or ACT scores

-High school students are not eligible for Federal financial aid.
-Due to the fact that all NICC sponsored dual credit systems are housed in high schools that do not have BIE funding, NICC will count dually enrolled high school students in our Form 22 for the ISC Report annually.
+- A complete NICC admission package: online admission application and copy of Tribal enrollment if applicable. - An Early College form with required signatures filed with the Registrar's Office High school students are not eligible for Federal financial aid.
+Since all NICC sponsored dual credit systems are housed in high schools that do not have BIE funding, NICC will count dually enrolled high school students in our Form 22 for the ISC Report annually.
+NICC encourages all Nebraska high school students to complete the ACE Scholarship application.